bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 ###### <a name="further_channels"> Handling further channels: </a>
-    Can handle more channel than 6 (what is the physical limitation by number of pwm channels on Arduino Nano board) If this feature is in use, then it forwards the received commands for a "slave instance" when the channel id (of the received command) is over the range of "own channels".
+    Can handle more than 6 channels (what is the physical limitation by number of pwm channels on Arduino Nano board) If this feature is in use, then it forwards the received commands for a "slave instance" when the channel id (of the received command) is over the range of "own channels".